molmod/yaff/doc/howto.rst

    parameter file, but then with a few extra features to make the format more
    general:

     a.
-Introduce sections for different namespaces (see above)
+Introduce sections for different namespaces (see above, low priority)
     b.
 Include charges based on reference charges and charge-transfers over bonds.
 Dielectric background for fixed charge models.
     c. prefix each line with a keyword that fixes the interpretation of the